Cas9ine/Sudoku-Solver/README.md

 # Sudoku Solver

-*This is a Sudoku Solver program that uses the Backtracking alogrithm to find the solution to any solvable Sudoku Puzzle*
+*This is a Sudoku Solver program that uses the Backtracking algorithm to find the solution to any solvable Sudoku Puzzle*